fbpx

 Welcome to the Mindsets Wellness Program

-Preregistration is now open!
+Preregistration is open!

-Through the Mindsets Wellness Program, participants will be guided and given the tools to:
+Through the Mindsets Wellness Program, participants will:

 • Build a daily exercise routine with recommended exercises from the Mindsets Study